 Not only are the authors of all Old Testament books unknown and multiple, it’s also clear that most of these books have been edited, if not just rewritten, to serve various political objectives.
 The process by which scriptures became canons is equally complicated, and need not detain us here.
 All the books were translated into Latin at the time of the publication of the first “coherent” Bible, the “Vulgate” Bible commissioned in 382 AD.

 With respect to the New Testament, what most people concentrate on is the four Gospels.
 But there is, of course, much more in there than that.
 The structure of the New Testament is as follows:

 These are the gospels that came to be accepted as part of the New Testament “canon.”

 The Acts of the Apostles

-The Acts of the Apostles is a narrative of the apostles’ ministry and activity after the death of Christ, and also a kind of “sequel” to the Gospel of Luke.
+The Acts of the Apostles is a narrative of the apostles’ ministry and activity after the death of Christ, and it’s also a kind of “sequel” to the Gospel of Luke.

 The Epistles are generally “divinely inspired” letters written by Saint Paul and others, and several are considered to be pseudepigraphic.

 The Pauline Letters to Churches

 These are letters written by Saint Paul or attributed to him dealing with issues in the early Christian churches and their related communities.